50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 CSS specificity determines which styles take precedence when multiple conflicting styles are applied to an element.
 It is calculated based on the combination of selectors used to target an element, with higher specificity values overriding lower ones.
 Specificity is important for ensuring that styles are applied correctly and consistently across different elements.
+Developers need to be aware of specificity rules to troubleshoot style conflicts and manage complex stylesheets effectively.
+It helps in understanding how styles cascade and are resolved in the final rendering.

 88. What is the scroll-snap property in CSS3 used for?
 Provide examples.